Lectures on Bulk Reconstruction: Overview of the program

 For a CFT to have a semiclassical bulk dual, a set of conditions have to be fulfilled.
 We refer the reader to \cite{Heemskerk:2009pn,ElShowk:2011ag} for discussions on this issue.
 One key condition is that the CFT should have a parameter $N \gg 1$ which controls the factorization of the correlators of the primary operators which are dual to bulk fields.
 This means if the two-point function of such a primary operator is normalized to be of $\mathcal{O}(1)$, then higher correlators are suppressed as where $a$ is some $\mathcal{O}(1)$ number.
 In particular, the correlators will follow Wick contraction for infinite $N$. $N$ is dual to the perturbative parameter in the bulk field theory, where a similar factorization takes place in bulk correlators.

-In the CFTs known to have a bulk dual, the role of $N$ is played by the central charge of the CFT. $N$ is the expansion parameter in the CFT and it is related to the gravitational constant as
+In the CFTs known to have a bulk dual, the central charge scales as $N^2$. $N$ is the expansion parameter in the CFT and it is related to the gravitational constant as

 We refer to \cite{Aharony:1999ti} for the stringy origins of the duality and the role of $N$.